Professional practice

 Ben has substantial experience in a variety of commercial matters in a variety of sectors, including:

-• Assisting (as a pupil) in a two-week Chancery Division trial arising out of the winding-up of a joint venture: Rogachev v Goryainov (assisting Tim Akkouh KC and Sebastian Mellab).
+• Rogachev v Goryainov [2024] EWHC 2436 (Ch): a two-week Chancery Division trial arising out of the winding-up of a joint venture (as a pupil, with Tim Akkouh KC and Sebastian Mellab).

-• Drafting (as a pupil) pleadings in a dispute arising under a contract for design services for a $500m superyacht (assisting Tom Ford).
+• Winch Designs Ltd v Le Souef and Somnio Superyachts Pty Ltd: drafting pleadings in a dispute arising under a contract for design services for a $500m superyacht (as a pupil, with Tom Ford).

-• Advising (as a pupil) on the incorporation of terms, breach of a warranty of quality, and the scope of recoverable damages in a sale of goods dispute (assisting David Walsh).
+• Advising on the incorporation of terms, breach of a warranty of quality, and the scope of recoverable damages in a sale of goods dispute (as a pupil, with David Walsh).

-• Assisting (as a pupil) with an auditors’ negligence claim arising out of the audit of a company exposed to significant indemnity claims for environmental liabilities in the United States (assisting Ciaran Keller).
+• Assisting with an auditors’ negligence claim arising out of the audit of a company exposed to significant indemnity claims for environmental liabilities in the United States (as a pupil, with Ciaran Keller).

-• Drafting (as a pupil) a particulars of claim in a substantial share sale dispute, raising allegations of breach of fiduciary duty by the broker-dealers (assisting Tom Ford).
+• Drafting a particulars of claim in a substantial share sale dispute, raising allegations of breach of fiduciary duty by the broker-dealers (as a pupil, with Tom Ford).

 As a judicial assistant in the Court of Appeal, Ben worked on a variety of commercial appeals.
 For example: